 In the current study, we focus on the emperor's message on the regulation of public expression, and design a survey experiment.
 Two aspects are worth noting compared with research on the Pope in the United States.
 First, while the popularity of the emperor in Japan is comparable to that of the Pope in the United States, the emperor differs from the Pope or most other monarchs in that he is strictly not permitted to express political messages.
-Second, while concerns for environmental issues in the United States are considered strictly liberal, the regulation of freedom of expression in Japan can be framed as both left-wing (i.e., the regulation of hate speech) and right-wing (i.e., the regulation of publicly funding anti-nationalistic exhibitions).
+Second, while concerns for environmental issues in the United States are considered strictly liberal, the regulation of freedom of expression in Japan can be framed as both left-wing (i.e., the regulation of publicly funding anti-nationalistic exhibitions).
 In the next section, we describe our experimental design, which takes advantage of this dual ideological nature.